Anti-Inflammatory Diet Plan →

 • It’s simple to make and bakes in just 20 minutes.

-• Completely gluten free, it’s easy to adjust to suit all your dietary needs.
+• Completely gluten-free, it’s easy to adjust to suit all your dietary needs.

 • Loaded up with nutritious toppings and full of fiber, it’s better for you than any takeout or store-bought pizza.

-• You can use our socca recipe to make a gluten free pizza crust in bulk and bring new meaning to frozen pizza!
+• You can use our socca recipe to make a gluten-free pizza crust in bulk and bring new meaning to frozen pizza!

-Basic Ingredients You’ll Need for the Socca Crust
+Ingredients for Socca Pizza

 Socca pizza ingredients on a counter top - socca crust, sauce, zucchinis, mushrooms, and spinach.

-• Chickpea Flour (also known as garbanzo bean flour) – A nutritious, versatile option for all your gluten free baking needs.
+• Chickpea Flour (also known as garbanzo bean flour) – A nutritious, versatile option for all your gluten-free baking needs.
 You can easily find pre-made varieties in the store.
 Or, make your own!

 • Oil – Olive oil or avocado oil helps combine the ingredients, adds a rich flavor, and provides a boost of healthy fats!